dannywoodz/fdi/README.md

 ## Building

 `fdi` uses ImageMagick to do the heavy lifting of loading images and generating fingerprints.  `src/fdi.c` provides the functions necessary to do this, and `build.rs` is responsible for building and linking.
-If you have a different version of ImageMagick to hand, you may need to alter `build.rs`, at least until I get around to auto-detecting what's available.
-The output of `pkg-config --cflags --libs ImageMagick` should give you what you need.

-Aside from that minor niggle, `cargo build` handle everything else.
+You'll need ImageMagick 7 (with its development headers), a C compiler, and `pkg-config`.
+Basically, if `pkg-config --cflags --libs MagickWand` works and points to an ImageMagick 7 install, you're good to go with `cargo build`.

 ## TODOs